2019ChenGong/DPImageBench/README.md

 - [ ] use a bash to represent installation.

 - [ ] End to end implementation for PrivImage

+- [ ] remove the unneccessary part for algorithms in models

 ## 2. Introduction